 Realizing that she was not necessarily the “widow” that society pictures of an elderly woman with 50 years of memories to provide comfort, Julie knew that there was a need for a group to provide support to “young widows”.
-Julie started that group called “Young Widows Connection”.
-Six and a half years later “young” varies among members, from 22 to 60s, but the majority of the group lost their partner long before what many would consider “a long full life”.
+Julie started that group called “We Do Care”.
+Six and a half years later “We Do Care” varies among members, from 22 to 60s, but the majority of the group lost their partner long before what many would consider “a long full life”.
 Just as age isn’t exact, we also have a few men who have lost their wives in the group.

 In 2012 Julie decided that new widows deserved some special attention and began putting together care packages or “Gifts of Love” one Valentine’s Day.
 This extended to providing gifts and support to widows and their families at Christmas.
 As We Do Care grew, Julie knew it needed more of her attention and went from teaching full time to part time to focus time on We Do Care.